Woodminton Farm, Bowerchalke

 Yes!
 The Horseshoe Inn at Ebbesbourne Wake is a traditional country pub, and accessible on foot (45 minute walk on footpaths).

 We supply each tent with a coolbox and ice packs.
 The ice packs can be exchanged using the freezer in the farmyard (half a mile from the site).
 There is also a small fridge at the farmyard.

 Is the site accessible for disabled?

-Our mission is to work with anyone who has a disability and to ensure we are providing any help we are able to – we strongly recommend giving us a call ahead of time and asking to speak to Fiona.
-Due to the off-grid nature of the site, there are areas that can be bumpy – we would recommend an off-road wheelchair for those with limited mobility.
+Our aim is to work with anyone who has a disability and ensure we can help in any way we can.
+We strongly recommend giving us a call ahead of time and asking to speak to Fiona.
+Due to the off-grid nature of the site, parts of the site can be bumpy and we would recommend an off-road wheelchair for those with limited mobility.
 The tents are on wooden bases and require a small step to enter.
 The tent floor is carpeted.
-The mattresses are not raised above floor level.
+The mattresses in the bell tents are not raised above floor level.
 The loos and showers require one fairly large step, however we can provide a ramp if requested in advance of your stay.
 There are solar lights dotted around the site, however lack of electricity means torches are advisable.